-Mountaineer Challenge, run by Mountain Man Walt, is a four-year camp challenge program for Scouts holding the rank of 1st class or above, as well as adult leaders looking for a challenge.
-As scouts move through the challenge they work on completing several requirements designed to challenge their outdoor skills by demonstrating applied proficiency in many areas, including fire building, orienteering, and knots.
+Mountaineer Challenge is a four-year camp challenge program for Scouts holding the rank of 1st class or above, as well as adult leaders looking for a challenge.
+As scouts move through the challenges they work on completing several requirements designed to challenge their outdoor skills by demonstrating applied proficiency in many areas, including fire building, orienteering and knots.
 Scouts must also complete camp service and demonstrate leadership within their unit.
-Individuals can advance one level in the program each year.
+Individuals can advance one level in the program each summer.